Károly Kaszala: Fighter service

 In February 1917, Kaszala was transferred to single-seat fighter duty.
 There is confusion in the records.
 One source says he was sent to Fliegerkompanie 21J temporarily.
 Another says he had a choice in postings.
 Fliegerkompanie 42J, a squadron largely manned by fellow Hungarians, invited him to join.
 However, at the same time, Brumowski was appointed to found a new fighter unit, Fliegerkompanie 41J, and offered Kaszala a billet.
 Kaszala accepted, and moved to the Italian Front to fly a Hansa-Brandenburg D.I single-seat fighter.
 Flik 41J was first based eight kilometers east of Trieste; after the Battle of Caporetto, they relocated westward to the Piave Front.

 Kaszala gained a reputation for bold aggression, as he did not hesitate to attack when badly outnumbered by the enemy.
 He also became noted as Brumowski's wingman.
 On 12 May 1917, Kaszala scored a victory over a Farman; eight days later, he became an ace by sharing another victory with Brumowski.
 Kaszala was awarded a second Silver Medal for Bravery.

 In August 1917, Kaszala was promoted to Stabsfeldwebel.
 In October he was picked as an Offiziersstellvertreter.
-At about this time, Kaszala upgraded to an Albatros D.III fighter, though one without a sychronized gun.
+At about this time, Kaszala upgraded to an Albatros D.III fighter, though one without a synchronized gun.
 Instead, its machine gun was angled outwards to the left to fire outside the propeller arc.
 Kaszala had a white six-pointed star as his personal insignia (per photograph).

 On 28 November 1917, Kaszala and Brumowski each gained a victory when they jointly shot down a Savoia-Pomilio SP.3 at Casa Serpo.
 However, even though confirmed by Austro-Hungarian headquarters, this victory may be an overclaim, as Italian records report the date of the battle as the 27th, with no losses.

 On 10 December 1917, Kaszala teamed with Frank Linke-Crawford for Kaszala's seventh victory and Linke-Crawford's twelfth.
 Three days later, Kaszala scored his eighth and last victory in a highly hazardous balloon-buster mission.
 He teamed with Brumowski and Linke-Crawford as the trio burned an Italian observation balloon at Meolo.
 Kaszala won his third Silver Medal for Bravery, followed by the premier Gold Medal for Bravery.

 In April 1918, he was shifted off combat duty to a more restful posting as a test pilot at an aircraft supply airfield until war's end.